-Gratitude is free, and can be expressed as and when appropriate.
-Be it in a group call, daily stand up, weekly check-in or one-on-ones, thanking an employee and praising them for a job well done boosts morale and validates their efforts.
+Gratitude is free and can be expressed as and when appropriate.
+Be it in a group call, daily stand-up, weekly check-in, or one-on-ones, thanking an employee.
+Praising them for a job well-done boosts morale and validates their efforts.

 The feeling of appreciation is what they’ll remember when they unplug from work.